Bardolph-Automation-Inc/bardolph/docs/command_line.rst

 lscap - Capture Light State
 ===========================
 This program captures the current state of the lights and generates the requested type of output.
+This command does not do anything with scripts; it's really just a utility.

-The default output is a human-readable listing of the lights.
-With the -s option, it can give you a convenient starting point for creating a new script.
-This command is also helpful for taking a quick look at the state of your bulbs.
+The default output is a human-readable listing of the lights, along with their current settings, and what groups and locations they belong to.
+This can be handy when you want to check on your lights from the command line.
+With the -s option, it can generate a convenient starting point for creating a new script.

 The `lscap` command is equivalent to `python -m bardoolph.controller.snapshot`.

 Command Line Options
 --------------------
-Command-line options control the operation of the command and the type of output it produces, notably:
+Command-line options control the operation of the command and the type of output it produces.
+If no option is provided, it defaults to `-t`.

 * `-s` or `--script`: outputs a lightbulb script to `stdout`.
 If you redirect that output to a file and run it as a script, it will restore the lights to